wendywarren/ac-type/_type-3/index.md

 You'll have time during class to work on assignments so you can ask questions.
 Whatever you don't complete in class will be done as homework.

+#### Milestones

+The major projects will have milestones.
+This means that you'll have to submit files part-way through the design process.
+These submissions will be graded.
+This is done because design is a process, not only the final product.

 #### Due Dates

 This course adheres to the program policy for assignment submission deadlines. **All deadlines will be posted on BrightSpace**.
 In the rare occasion where a deadline changes, you'll be notified well in advance.
 The change will be reflected on BrightSpace.
 Odds are, if there's a change, it would likely end up being an extension, not less time.